Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Slug Claw-Rock"				"0"

-		// The Super Tank can emit smoke clouds like Smokers.
-		// 0: OFF
-		// 1: ON
-		"Smoke Effect"					"0"

 		// The Super Tank can spam rocks at survivors.
 		// 0: OFF